 The US EPA and the ARB have established ambient air quality standards for several pollutants based on their adverse health effects.
-The US EPA has set NAAQS for ozone (O_3) , carbon monoxide (CO), NO_2 , particulate matter less than or equal to 10 microns (PM10), fine particulate matter less than or equal to 2.5 microns (PM2.5), sulfur dioxide (SO_2) , and lead (Pb).
+The US EPA has set NAAQS for ozone (O3), carbon monoxide (CO), NO2, particulate matter less than or equal to 10 microns (PM10), fine particulate matter less than or equal to 2.5 microns (PM2.5), sulfur dioxide (SO2), and lead (Pb).
 These pollutants are commonly referred to as "criteria pollutants."
-Primary standards were set to protect public health; secondary standards were set to protect public welfare against visibility impairment, damage to animals, crops, vegetation, and buildings.
-In addition, ARB has established CAAQS for these pollutants, as well as for sulfate (SO_4) , visibility reducing particles, hydrogen sulfide (H_2S) , and vinyl chloride.
+Primary standards were set to protect public health; secondary standards were set to protect public health; secondary standards were set to protect public health; secondary standards were set to sulfate (SO4), visibility reducing particles, hydrogen sulfide (H2S), and vinyl chloride.
 California standards are generally stricter than national standards.
 The standards currently in effect in California and relevant to the project are shown in Table 4.3-1.